-What do children gain from having a CASA?
+How do children benefit from having a CASA?

 Decisions are made every day which affect the lives of children in foster care.
-CASA volunteers help these decisions to be made more promptly and with greater information and sensitivity to their individual needs.
-Advocates work for quicker, better outcomes, and provide children in foster care with the knowledge that there is a community around them who cares.
+CASA Volunteers help these decisions to be made more promptly and with greater information and sensitivity to their individual needs.
+CASA Volunteers work for quicker, better outcomes, and provide children in foster care with the knowledge that there is a community around them who cares.

 Yes.
-CASA of the South Plains has a training program which requires 30 hours of training prior to case assignment.
+CASA of the South Plains has a training program which requires 24 hours of in-class training, 17 hours of self study, and 1 hour of court observation prior to case assignment.
 All volunteers are matched with an Advocacy Coordinator who is a member of the CASA staff.
 Advocacy Coordinators provide individual guidance, support, and accompaniment to the volunteer during their time as an Advocate.
 New volunteers may also request a seasoned Advocate as a mentor for additional support.

-Are Advocates really important in the child welfare process?
+Are CASA Volunteers really important in the child welfare process?

 How does CASA feel about family reunification after child abuse?

 CASA holds the safety of children as its highest priority.
 A child's best chance for love and protection is often with his or her birth family, and CASA is supportive of reunification when it is in the best interest of the children involved.
 However, CASA will only advocate for children to return home if they can do so safely, receiving the love, stability, and protection they deserve.